3 Electrodynamics

 \[ \begin{align} \mathbf{E} = \mathbf{E}_0e^{i\left(\mathbf{k}\cdot\mathbf{r} - \omega t\right)}, & {} & \mathbf{B} = \mathbf{B}_0e^{i\left(\mathbf{k}\cdot\mathbf{r} - \omega t + \varphi\right)}. \end{align} \]

-More general waves can be obtained with the FT from the superposition of such plane waves.
+More general waves can be obtained by means of the Fourier transform from the superposition of such plane waves.
 One immediately sees that electromagnetic waves in a vacuum are dispersion-free and have phase velocity $c$.
 One is interested in the ratio of the amplitudes $\mathbf{E}_0$, $\mathbf{B}_0$, as well as the phase shift $\varphi$.
-From the equations (3.24) and (3.25) it follows $\mathbf{E}_0, \mathbf{B}_0\perp\mathbf{k}$.
+From Eqs.
+(3.24) and (3.25) it follows that $\mathbf{E}_0, \mathbf{B}_0\perp\mathbf{k}$.
 Electromagnetic waves are therefore transverse waves.
-One continues with Eq.
-(B.51)
+One further finds, with Eq.
+(B.51),

 \[ \begin{align} \nabla\times\mathbf{E} &= -i\mathbf{E}\times\mathbf{k}. \end{align} \]